vectra-ai-research/derf/README.md

 ## Deployment
-DeRF is a framework for executing attacks and generating detection samples against an AWS account.
+DeRF is a framework for executing attacks and generating detection samples against resource an AWS account or GCP Project.
 This framework is deployed across a targeted AWS Account and a GCP Project with Terraform.
 1. DeRF Framework Deployment.
 For more detailed instructions on deployment see [here](/docs/Deployment/derf-deployment.md)

 From the `./env-prod` directory, deploy the framework with terraform.